Ghini/ghini.desktop/doc/installing.rst

 a Python virtual environment, all Python dependencies installed locally, non conflicting with any other Python program you may have on your system.

-Dependencies that don't fit in a Python virtual environment are: Python, virtualenv, GTK+, and PyGTK.
+Dependencies that don't fit in a Python virtual environment are: Python, virtualenv, GTK+, and a couple of Gtk libraries.
 Their installation varies per platform.

-If you later choose to remove Ghini, you simply remove the virtual environment, which is a directory, with all of its content.
+If you later choose to remove Ghini, you simply remove the virtual environment, which is a directory, with all of its content, then decide whether to remove the globally installed dependencies.

 Installing on GNU/Linux
 --------------------------